BBai-Tips/bbai/CONVENTIONS.md

 ## Deployment
 - Aim for simple deployment process for end-users
+- Support multiple package managers for installation:
-- Consider using `brew install bbai` for easy installation
+  - Use `brew install bbai` for macOS
+  - Implement support for other relevant package managers (e.g., npm, cargo) for cross-platform compatibility
 - Include both CLI tools and API code in the installation
 - Implement GitHub actions for building and compiling releases
 - Use semantic versioning for both API and CLI, keeping them version-locked together

+## Performance
+- Implement basic performance monitoring or profiling if an easy solution is available
+- Focus on code efficiency and optimization rather than extensive monitoring tools

 When discussing the project, refer to these conventions.
 Code suggestions should align with the project's style, structure, and technologies.
 Prioritize advanced techniques and efficient solutions within the project's scope.